-CGANs and ARMs are popular for cross-modal synthesis in the 2D domain but are under-explored in the 3D domain.
-GANs can generate high-quality images but are limited to low resolutions for shape synthesis~\cite{Wu2016LearningModeling, Khan2019UnsupervisedModeling}.
-To mitigate this issue, efforts have been made to represent shapes with 2D data.
-Achlioptas et al.~\cite{Achlioptas2017LearningClouds} proposed to represent point coordinates of a point cloud as a matrix and train VAEs and GANs with the 2D representation.
-The learned latent space enables semantic editing and other manipulation.
-A set of work maps shapes to 2D parameter domains, then trains GANs to generate samples in the 2D domain, and finally converts them to 3D meshes~\cite{Maron2017ConvolutionalCovers, Ben-Hamu2018Multi-chartModeling}.
-Rank3DGAN~\cite{Saquil2020Rank3DGAN:Attributes} and X-dimensional GAN (XDGAN)~\cite{Alhaija2022XDGAN:Space} extend this approach to conditional settings for semantic manipulation during mesh generation.
-ShaperCrafter~\cite{Fu2022ShapeCrafter:Model} adapted ARMs to the 3D domain.
-It learns a vector-quantized grid-based implicit representation for shapes using a point VQVAE and conditions the ARM decoder on BERT embeddings of text prompts for shape synthesis and editing.
+While CGANs and ARMs are widely used for cross-modal 2D synthesis, their applications in the 3D domain are underexplored.
+In general, GANs struggle with high-resolution 3D synthesis due to resolution constraints~\cite{Wu2016LearningModeling, Khan2019UnsupervisedModeling}.
+To address this, some approaches represent 3D shapes as 2D data.
+Achlioptas et al. represented point coordinates as a matrix and trained VAEs and GANs on this 2D representation, enabling semantic editing and manipulation~\cite{Achlioptas2017LearningClouds}.
+Other studies map 3D shapes to 2D parameter domains, generate 2D samples using GANs, and convert them into 3D meshes~\cite{Maron2017ConvolutionalCovers, Ben-Hamu2018Multi-chartModeling}.
+Models like Rank3DGAN~\cite{Saquil2020Rank3DGAN:Attributes} and XDGAN~\cite{Alhaija2022XDGAN:Space} extend this to conditional settings, allowing semantic manipulation during mesh generation.
+ShaperCrafter applies ARMs to the 3D domain, learning a vector-quantized implicit 3D representation through a point VQVAE and conditioning the ARM decoder on BERT text embeddings for 3D synthesis~\cite{Fu2022ShapeCrafter:Model}.